Turku Philharmonic Orchestra

-The orchestra released its first commercial recording in 1979.
+Since 1979, the orchestra has regularly recorded Finnish music.
 It has since recorded commercially for such labels as Ondine, Finlandia, and Naxos Records.
-With Segerstam, the orchestra has released a series of albums for Naxos of the music of Jean Sibelius.
+With Leif Segerstam, the orchestra has released a series of albums for Naxos of the music of Jean Sibelius.
+The Orchestra's Christmas album with Karita Mattila and the album Finnish Classical Favorites have both achieved platinum sales.
 The orchestra began to release monthly streaming videos of selected concerts in September 2016.